twistlock/docs/api/descriptions/policies/compliance_container_get.md

-Retrieves the compliance policy for containers protected by Defender.
+Retrieves the compliance policy for running containers.
 A policy consists of ordered rules.

 This endpoint maps to the policy table in **Defend > Compliance > Containers and images > Deployed** in the Console UI.